Todd Manning and Marty Saybrooke rape storylines: Writing and impact

-1993-1994: "Gold standard"
+1993–1994: "Gold standard"

 The storyline was inspired by recent news stories about an increase in gang rapes on college campuses across the country, and was described by TV Guides Michael Logan as one that "may be the most daring plot ever attempted on soaps".
 To ensure accuracy, social workers were hired to review scripts.

-Head writer Malone originally scripted Todd as a serial rapist, and the character was intended to be short-lived.
+Head writer Malone scripted Todd as a serial rapist, and the character was intended to be short-lived.
 This changed when Howarth's portrayal of the character inspired notable fan reaction and prompted the creators to layer Todd's personality and showcase him regularly within the series.
 Malone decided to write a redemption storyline for Todd, and have him continually seek forgiveness from Marty.Michael Malone gave detailed interviews to website magnifmalonian.

 The storyline takes place at the Kappa Alpha Delta fraternity.
 Marty is the 18-year-old party girl, while Todd is the 20-year-old quintessential jock.
 She is his tutor, but he does not pass one of his exams.
 Because of this, he is kicked off the football team and will not graduate on time.
 Additionally, his abusive father will be outraged.
 Angered by this outcome, Todd initially decides to humiliate Marty at a party (the Spring Fling).
 She is the one to humiliate him, however, and even notes his inability to satisfy her in bed.
 As revenge, Todd has his fraternity brothers Powell Lord (the III) and Zach Rosen help him rape her after she is left alone upstairs in Kevin's room.